pupil-labs/pl-realtime-api/docs/methods/async/remote-control.md

 ## Send event

-Save [events](https://docs.pupil-labs.com/neon/data-collection/events/) using the [`device.send_event`][pupil_labs.realtime_api.simple.Device.send_event] method.
+Save [events](https://docs.pupil-labs.com/neon/data-collection/events/) using the [`device.send_event`][pupil_labs.realtime_api.Device.send_event] method.
 By default, the Neon device receiving the event will assign a timestamp to it, using the time of arrival.
 Optionally, you can set a custom nanosecond timestamp for your event instead.

 === "Timestamped on Arrival (Host/Companion Device)"